What is a Recurring Revenue Model?

 The implementation of a recurring revenue model involves careful planning and execution.
 As the primary step, you must opt for a business model that aligns with your product/services as well as your business goals and customer needs.
 It can either be a subscription-based model, i.e., customers pay a recurring fee for access to a product or service; a usage-based model, i.e., customers are charged based on their usage; or a tiered pricing model, where customers can choose from different levels of service or features at varying price points.

-Secondly, you must set your pricing strategy after competitor analysis and what your customers must pay for the value you are providing them.
+Secondly, you must set your pricing strategy after competitor analysis, and after analyzing how much your target customers are willing to pay for your value.
 As the next step, you must onboard customers through a systematic process.
 This may include streamlining the sign-up process, offering clear documentation and support, as well as training and onboarding programs to help customers get the most out of your product or service.

 How can companies optimize their pricing strategy for a recurring revenue model?